Matt-Eva/material-ui-demo/README.md

 </Grid>
 ```

 On extra-small screens, the `<h2>` and `<h3>` elements will both occupy the first row in the grid - the `<h1>` will start to occupy the second row in the Grid.
-If you were to use Grid yourself, you'd likely want to set column sizing for each different breakpoint
+If you were to use Grid yourself, you'd likely want to set column sizing for each different breakpoint.

+Read up more on MUI Grid <a href="https://mui.com/material-ui/react-grid/">here</a>.

 #### Modals

+Read about Modals <a href="https://mui.com/material-ui/react-modal/">Here</a>.

 #### Drawer (Collapsable Menu)

+Read about Drawers <a href="https://mui.com/material-ui/react-drawer/">Here</a>.

 ### Advanced Components

 #### Datetime

 ## Resources